Marie Goldsmith: 1917 Revolution

-Following the outbreak of the Russian Revolution of 1917, many of Goldsmith's anarchist comrades, including Peter Kropotkin, decided to return to the country.
+Following the outbreak of the 1917 Russian Revolution, many of Goldsmith's anarchist comrades, including Peter Kropotkin, decided to return to the country.
 Goldsmith herself stayed behind in Paris to care for her mother.
 As the Russian state's previous restrictions on freedom of the press were lifted, Goldsmith helped Kropotkin proofread his books and prepare them for their first legal publication in Russia.
 After Kropotkin died, Goldsmith completed and translated his final work Ethics: Origin and Development.
 From Paris, Goldsmith published a series of articles in Les Temps Nouveaux, in which she optimistically presented the ongoing revolution as the beginning of the end of capitalism.
 She argued that the revolution had not only made economic and political advancements, but also intellectual and moral advancements to Russian society.
 Recognising that the revolution was heading towards state socialism, she called for the establishment of workers' control of the economy and decentralisation.
 Goldsmith believed that the Bolsheviks' nationalist and statist tendencies, which had focused on a programme of nationalisation, ran counter to the abolition of private property advocated by communist economics and represented an obstacle to the revolution.

 After the suppression of the Kronstadt Rebellion, Goldsmith's opinion of the revolution became more negative.
 She condemned the Red Army as counterrevolutionary and denied the Bolshevik narrative that the Kronstadt mutineers had been reactionaries.
 She characterised the Kronstadt rebellion as the truly revolutionary force, which had risen up against a dictatorship with the aim of achieving social equality and self-governance.
-In a 1925 article for Delo Truda, she blamed the Marxist theory of the "dictatorship of the proletariat" for the Red Terror, depicting it as having justified a purge of all other left-wing tendencies and political factions in the name of creating a stateless society.
+In a 1925 article for Delo truda, she blamed the Marxist theory of the "dictatorship of the proletariat" for the Red Terror, depicting it as having justified a purge of all other left-wing tendencies and political factions in the name of creating a stateless society.
 Goldsmith emphasised her belief that revolutionary aims and revolutionary practice had to be consistent with each other, believing that no dictatorship could bring about freedom and that political repression inevitably compromised revolutionary enthusiasm.
 She concluded that the Soviet dictatorship represented a step backward from a stateless society, rather than a transition towards one.